 Alumni provide inspirational examples of what graduates accomplish.
 By sharing their experiences and answering questions, alumni can be an invaluable source of support to graduating students who are embarking on an important and exciting phase of their lives.
 Each year, FIFSW in collaboration with the Alumni Association organizes an annual Alumni Mentoring Program that matches graduating MSW students with social work professionals in the field.

 5. Take part in FIFSW’s public events

 From in-person lectures and webinars to meditation sessions and dialogues on instagram live, FIFSW, through its Alumni Association and faculty members, offers a plethora of public events.
 Upcoming events are posted on our events calendar and shared in our weekly Alumni Digest and monthly newsletter.
 FIFSW’s Alumni Association also surveys its membership annually to get feedback on the types of speakers it would like to see.

-FIFSW’s annual lectures include the Distinguished Speakers Series, which brings a leading thinker to the Faculty to explore avant-garde issues, and the newly established Janis Rotman Distinguished Lecture Series on Mental Wellness, which will feature a leading researcher, practitioner or educator who will speak on topics such as innovations in culturally attuned mental health service, social work’s role in addressing widening mental health disparities, the impact of community-based care and other contemporary concerns.
+FIFSW’s annual lectures include the Distinguished Speakers Series, which brings a leading thinker to the Faculty to explore avant-garde issues, and the Janis Rotman Distinguished Lecture Series on Mental Wellness, which will feature a leading researcher, practitioner or educator who will speak on topics such as innovations in culturally attuned mental health service, social work’s role in addressing widening mental health disparities, the impact of community-based care and other contemporary concerns.